PuPuppru/statsmodels-heckman/docs/source/tsa.rst

 the main classes will be made available in the statsmodels.tsa namespace.
 The module structure is within statsmodels.tsa is

  - stattools : empirical properties and tests, acf, pacf, granger-causality, adf unit root test, kpss test, bds test, ljung-box test and others.
  - ar_model : univariate autoregressive process, estimation with conditional
    and exact maximum likelihood and conditional least-squares
-- arima.model : univariate ARIMA process, estimation with alternative methods
+ - arima_model : univariate ARMA process, estimation with conditional
-- statespace : Comprehensive statespace model specification and estimation.
-See the :ref:`statespace documentation <statespace>`.
+   and exact maximum likelihood and conditional least-squares
-- vector_ar, var : vector autoregressive process (VAR) and vector error correction models, estimation, impulse response analysis, forecast error variance decompositions, and data visualization tools.
-See the :ref:`vector_ar documentation <var>`.
+ - vector_ar, var : vector autoregressive process (VAR) estimation models, impulse response analysis, forecast error variance decompositions, and data visualization tools
+ - kalmanf : estimation classes for ARMA and other models with exact MLE using Kalman Filter
  - arma_process : properties of arma processes with given parameters, this includes tools to convert between ARMA, MA and AR representation as well as acf, pacf, spectral density, impulse response function and similar
  - sandbox.tsa.fftarma : similar to arma_process but working in frequency domain
  - tsatools : additional helper functions, to create arrays of lagged variables, construct regressors for trend, detrend and similar.
  - filters : helper function for filtering time series
-- regime_switching : Markov switching dynamic regression and autoregression models
+ - regime_switching : Markov switching dynamic regression and autoregression
+   models

 Some additional functions that are also useful for time series analysis are in other parts of statsmodels, for example additional statistical tests.